 These headphones have an above average control scheme.
 They provide call/music, track skipping, and volume control.
 Unfortunately, the inline control module is a bit small and the tactile feedback is not as good as the QuietComfort 20's control scheme.

-The SoundTrue AE II are stable enough for casual use but are not sufficiently tight to use while running or exercising.
+The Bose SoundTrue AE II are stable enough for casual use but, like the Audio-Technica ATH-M50x, they are not sufficiently tight to use while running or exercising.
 The lack of tension in the headband makes these headphones very comfortable but also means the ear cups will sway and potentially slip off your head with enough force.
 Luckily the cable is detachable and will disconnect if the cable gets hooked on something.

 Comes with a sturdy, soft case that's only slightly bigger than the headphones.
 It will prevent them from getting scratched or damaged while carrying them in your bag.
 However, it's still a soft case and won't offer much protection against hard falls.